zach/letsjam/README.md

 LetsJam - Code Competition Utility for Ruby
 ====

-This is a fork of the googlecodejam gem by zach.
-It provides a filewatcher-compatible test runner and the ability to customize input reading.
+This is letsjam, a fork of the googlecodejam gem.
+I hope to add some features for InterviewStreet to this version after Code Jam.

+It provides the ability to customize input reading, and a filewatcher-compatible (https://github.com/thomasfl/filewatcher) test runner.

 The original README appears below.
+Enjoy.

+-- Zach.

 Google Code Jam - Runner Utility for Ruby
 ====